tpulatha/sdl_ios_guides/docs/Getting Started/Alerts/index.md

 Depending the platform, an alert can have up to three lines of text, a progress indicator (e.g. a spinning wheel or hourglass), and up to four soft buttons.

 ### Alert TTS
-The alert can also be set to speak a set message when the alert appears on the screen.
+The alert can also be formatted to speak a prompt when the alert appears on the screen.
 Do this by setting the `ttsChunks` parameter.
 To play the alert tone before the text-to-speech is spoken, set `playTone` to `true`.

 ### Alert Templates
 #### SDLAlert without soft buttons